ajsalminen/ansible-role-dotfiles/README.md

 # Usage

-Clone the repo to the roles directory of you ansible playbook.
+Clone the repo to the roles directory of you ansible playbook (I have it as roles/dotfiles).
 Create an inventory with something like this:

     [dev]
     localhost